Jan 23, 2026

 The one downside?
 This personalization takes time.
 The keyboard might feel clumsy for the first week or so until it learns your habits.
 But the payoff in typing efficiency is absolutely worth the initial adjustment period.

 Voice typing has come a loooong way, hasn't it?
 I remember when it could barely understand English, let alone multiple languages.
-Now, the voice recognition in AI keyboards is pretty impressive across dozens of languages.
+Now in 2026, the voice recognition in AI keyboards is genuinely impressive across dozens of languages—and I mean actually usable, not just "technically supported."
+We're talking near-human accuracy even with regional accents and dialects that used to completely confuse voice systems.

 Modern AI keyboards use advanced speech recognition models that can: